Summer School on EU Energy Law and Policy

 After 2020, the EU as a whole will move to a target of 27% for RES produced energy but the 2030 climate and energy targets do not embrace a new target for RES in transport and the past success rate in view of achieving the 10% target is low.
 What are the options for moving to a more ambitious policy on transport?
 What are the legal barriers?
 What legal instruments are available to pursue a more ambitious ‘whole systems’ policy?

-This part of the course will examine the EU’s current proposals in light of the Lisbon Treaty.
+The course will examine the EU’s current proposals in light of the Lisbon Treaty.
 We will consider what the Commission’s plans could mean for key players in the proposed new electricity market design, which will be analysed in depth.
 As the Energy Union strategy is rolled out, many energy actors will be confronted with new roles and new challenges.
 This, in turn, may lead to new national and European gas and electricity market regulation to address these challenges and to define and delimit the roles of emergent players.
 We will then highlight a number of legal challenges to the realisation of the Energy Union.
 In particular, the Treaty rules on free movement and competition as well as the rules on state aid may allow individual Member States to pursue their own energy policy agendas, which could pose a substantial risk to the realisation of one of the cornerstones of the Energy Union – an integrated and interconnected energy market.

 Leigh Hancher is Professor of European Law at Tilburg University, part-time Professor at the Florence School of Regulation (EUI), and Of Counsel at the Amsterdam office of Allen & Overy LLP.
 She is an internationally renowned EU law expert and has counselled firms in a broad range of procedures.
 She has regularly acted as an adviser to the European Commission and the European Parliament on energy law issues.
 In addition, Professor Hancher regularly contributes to leading journals, has directed several research projects, and is the author of numerous titles, including EU State Aids, 4th edn (Sweet & Maxwell 2012), Capacity Mechanisms in the EU Energy Market (OUP 2015), and EU Energy Law: EU Competition Law and Energy Markets Volume II (Claeys & Casteels 2016).